-These payments will be made in a lump sum within 60 days of termination, except for the payment in respect of Mr. Siegel's Annual Adjusted EBITDA Performance Bonus, which will be paid in calendar year following termination.
-In addition, Mr. Siegel will continue to participate, at our expense, in our health and medical plans and in any other benefits provided by us to Mr. Siegel at the time of such Involuntary Termination until the end of the term of his employment under the J. Siegel Amended and Restated Employment Agreement or until Mr. Siegel obtains other employment, whichever occurs first.
+The payments described above will be made in a lump sum within 60 days of termination, except for the payment in respect of Mr. Siegel's Annual Adjusted EBITDA Performance Bonus, which will be paid in the calendar year following termination.
+In addition, to the extent permitted by the applicable plans, Mr. Siegel will continue to participate, at our expense, in our health and medical plans and in any other benefits provided by us to Mr. Siegel at the time of such Involuntary Termination until the end of the term of his employment under the J. Siegel Employment Agreement or until Mr. Siegel obtains other employment, whichever occurs first.
 All of Mr. Siegel's then outstanding stock options will be immediately vested and exercisable and the restrictions on his restricted stock will immediately terminate, to the extent permitted under the LTIP.

-Solely in the event Mr. Siegel's employment is terminated on account of his death or Disability, then in addition to the payments and benefits described above, he will also be eligible to receive any death or disability benefits (as applicable) that are provided under the terms of any pension, medical, disability and life insurance plan applicable to Mr. Siegel.
+Solely in the event Mr. Siegel's employment is terminated on account of his death or Disability, then in addition to the payments and benefits described above, he will also be eligible to receive any death or disability benefits (as applicable) that are provided under the terms of any pension, medical, disability and life insurance plan to which Mr. Siegel is entitled.